Jean-Jacques de Dardel: Career

 In 1976, he joined the International Committee of the Red Cross as Jurist Secretary at the Conference on the Development of International Humanitarian Law.
 He joined the Federal Department of Foreign Affairs in 1981 and began his career in Bern (State Secretariat for Economic Affairs and Political Secretariat) and in Vienna (Attaché at the Embassy of Switzerland).
 In 1983, he was appointed diplomatic collaborator with Political Division 1, in charge of Eastern Europe, then Southern Europe.
 At the same time, in 1986 he set up and directed the Service de la Francophonie, supporting Switzerland's participation in the International Organization of La Francophonie.

 He was transferred to Washington in 1989 as First Secretary, then as Embassy Counselor in charge of political affairs and the media.
 In 1993, he became Deputy Head of the Swiss Embassy in Canberra, Australia and Chargé d'Affaires in Papua New Guinea and Vanuatu.
 He launched various economic exploration missions across Australia and developed the Embassy's public relations and cultural activities.

 In 1996, he was transferred to Paris as Minister-Counsellor for Cultural Affairs and La Francophonie, before becoming in 1998 Ambassador to the OIF and Personal Representative of the President of the Confederation to the Permanent Council of La Francophonie (CPF).
 As such, he was elected to the presidency of various committees of the OIF.
 He also served as the personal representative of SG Boutros Boutros-Ghali during international missions.
-Subsequently, he became the Head of the Center for International Security Policy at the Federal Department of Foreign Affais (FDFA) in Bern (2001-2004).
+Subsequently, he became the Head of the Center for International Security Policy at the Federal Department of Foreign Affairs (FDFA) in Bern (2001-2004).